 As a midshipman, Barber was very active.
-She was a walk-on sprinter and hurdler on the Navy Women’s Varsity Track Team, lettering in all three of the years she competed.
+She was a walk-on sprinter and hurdler in the Navy Women’s Varsity Track Team, lettering in all three of the years she competed.
 She holds the Academy’s record for the outdoor 4x400m relay.
 She was also co-president of the Navy Fellowship of Christian Athletes Club and secretary for the National Society of Black Engineers.
 Additionally, Barber participated in the Midshipman Black Studies Club and the Academy’s Gospel Choir.
-Additionally, she initiated a STEM outreach program that used mentoring, ligature, and service to serve middle school-aged girls of color.
+She initiated a STEM outreach program that used mentoring, literature, and service to support middle school-aged girls of color.
 Midshipman Barber also led a team that organized the inaugural USNA Black Female Network Breakfast.
 This effort was designed to bridge the gap between current black midshipmen and alumni.

-Before graduating, she was credited with mobilizing 180 midshipmen, faculty, and alumni to develop the Midshipmen Diversity Team, which promoted diversity, inclusivity, and equity within the Brigade.
+Before graduating, Barber was credited with mobilizing 180 midshipmen, faculty, and alumni to develop the Midshipmen Diversity Team, which promoted diversity, inclusivity, and equity within the brigade.
 Further, she was featured in the Naval Academy Founder’s Day video and invited to speak at the regularly scheduled meeting of the Board of Visitors and the Academy’s congressional oversight committee.

 Before becoming brigade commander, midshipman Barber served as the 13th company’s executive officer and the brigade’s 1st regimental executive officer.
 Janie Mines, the first African American female to graduate from USNA in 1980, who had served as one of Barber’s mentors, was so excited when she learned of Barber’s selection as brigade commander, tweeted, “This brought me to tears . . .Thank you, Sydney!
 Love you!”